annotation/text-fabric/docs/Model/Search.md

 ### The spread of a qedge

 A very important property of a qedge is its *spread*.
-A qedge links a every node *n* in its *from*-yarn to zero, one, or more nodes in its *to*-yarn.
+A qedge links every node *n* in its *from*-yarn to zero, one, or more nodes in its *to*-yarn.
 The number of nodes in the *to*-yarn is a key property.
 The average number of nodes *m* in the *to*-yarn per linked node *n* in the *from*-yarn is the *spread* of the